 - Snakebite kit/Venom extractor (research shows these are essentially useless)

-- Backcountry splint or tourniquet (these can be easily improvised with found materials)
+- Backcountry splint or tourniquet (these can be easily improvised with found materials and can be dangerous in non-emergency situations)

-- Sling/V-shaped bandage (a T-shirt or bandana will work just fine)
+- Sling/V-shaped bandage (a T-shirt or bandana will often work just fine, but this is definitely a thing you can pack if you’re typically a minimalist hiker)

 What Else to Carry with a Wilderness First Aid Kit: Additional Items

-There are plenty of additional items that aren’t directly related to first aid but definitely still have to do with your health (many are in the widely-respected list of 10 hiking essentials).
-Like clean drinking water and survival tools.
+There are plenty of additional items that aren’t directly related to first aid but can still benefit overall health and well being (many are in the widely-respected list of 10 hiking essentials).
 So in addition to your wilderness first aid kit, bring this stuff along, too:

 - A whistle (to call for help)